Technology-Notes/Distributed-Systems-Complete/README.md

 Following things were learned in this tutorial:

 > Create Amazon DynamoDB table:

-1. Here, I crreated a table named music.
+1. Here, I created a table named music.
 The table make use of Primary key and Sort Key to uniquely identify each item in a Dynamo DB table.
 2. After adding table name, primary key*e.g. artist which is string* with the usage of add sort key to finally create a table.

 > Enter data into an Amazon DynamoDB table: